Business-Managed Government

 However the disaggregation of the horizontally and vertically integrated electricity industry that was meant to foster competition has been undone as a result of privatisation.
 Mergers and acquisitions are usually undertaken for strategic reasons that include reducing competition and increasing market power.
 In electricity these are supplemented by the goal of risk management.
 Today AGL, Origin and TRU dominate the Victorian electricity and gas markets, control almost all the electricity and gas markets in SA, QLD and ACT, and AGL dominates the NSW gas market.

 AGL, a dominant supplier of electricity and gas throughout the eastern Australian retail energy market, said in 2002: “We want to be one of what we predict will be the three or four national energy players.”
 It has largely succeeded in this.
-Today AGL has some 4.1 million retail electricity and gas customers, has gas-fired power stations in Victoria and SA (with more planned for NSW and Queensland), has hydroelectric schemes in Victoria and NSW, has co-generation plants in Victoria and SA, and is a large shareholder in Loy Yang, one of the country’s biggest power generators.
+Today AGL has some 3.8 million retail electricity and gas customers, and owns coal, gas-fired and hydroelectric power stations in Victoria, NSW and SA, has hydroelectric schemes in Victoria and NSW, has co-generation plants in Victoria and SA.

-Another major player is Origin Energy which provides gas and electricity to over 3 million Australian customers and more than 600,000 in New Zealand.
-It has part-ownership of gas distribution networks, explores for and produces natural gas and oil, and operates a “portfolio” of gas-fired power stations with more planned for Victoria and Queensland.
+Another major player is Origin Energy which provides gas and electricity to over 4 million Australian retail customers and more than 550,000 in New Zealand.
+It "operates Australia's largest power generation portfolio" and "is one of the largest owners and developers of natural gas-fired power generation in Australia" as well as generating electricity from coal and renewables.
+It also has part-ownership of gas distribution networks and explores for and produces natural gas and oil.